gcalderone/GModelFit.jl/docs/src/customcomp.md

 !!! note
-    In the vast majority of cases there is no need to extend the `dependencies`, `prepare!` and `result_length` functions.
+    In the vast majority of cases there is no need to extend the `dependencies` and `prepare!` functions.
 The only mandatory implementaion is the one for `evaluate!`.

 ## Life cycle of a component